nxfi777/carclout/XP_REWARDS_SYSTEM.md

 ## Framing for Users

 **Marketing messaging:**
-- "Earn XP daily by logging in, chatting, and sharing your Ignitions"
+- "Earn XP daily by logging in, chatting, and sharing your CarClout edits"
 - "Every 1,000 XP = 1 free edit"
 - "Hit a 7-day streak for 2× XP rewards"
 - "Grind levels, unlock badges, and get rewarded with credits"